tve/sensorgnome-build/SOFTWARE.md

 ### Verifying connectivity

 Pointing a web browser at the Sensorgnome on first boot is efficient if it works, but it does not provide any information when it doesn't work.
+Note that sometimes it takes a while for your laptop/phone to find `sgpi.local` so have some patience, most browsers auto-reload but hitting the reload button a few times can't hurt.

 The following steps are suggested for troubleshooting whether the problem has to do with booting the rPi, connecting to the network, finding the Sensorgnome on the network, or the web server not starting on the Sensorgnome.